 We impose a restriction on the shortest distance provided by a malicious landmark.
 It cannot be shorter than the distance between the joining node and the closest attacker.
-This is a realistic assumption if each probe includes a nonce (an unpredictable value) that must be included in the reply.
-This ensures that the closest point at which a reply to a distance probe can be faked is the position of the closest attacker.
+This is a realistic assumption if probes include a nonce (an unpredictable value that identifies the probe).
+The nonce ensures that the closest point at which a credible reply to a distance probe can be faked is the position of the closest attacker.